cloudmesh-community/sp20-516-233/chapter/hyperv.md

 ### Windows 10 Home

-Hyper-V is not supported for Windows 10 Home.
+Hyper-V is not supported for Windows 10 Home [@hyper-v-intro].
 In order to install Multipass, either Virtualbox needs to be installed or the operating system needs to be upgraded to Windows 10 Pro or EDU.
 The following two subsections show how to prepare the installation for Virtualbox on Windows Home or how to upgrade to Windows 10 Pro or EDU.

 #### Disable Hyper-V Before Virtualbox Installation

-Before installing Virtualbox, make sure that Hyper-V has been disabled.
-The previous section includes commands to disable Hyper-V. Once Hyper-V is disabled, Virtualbox can be installed at <https://www.virtualbox.org/wiki/Downloads>.
+Since Windows 10 Home does not support Hyper-V, Virtualbox can be installed immediately at <https://www.virtualbox.org/wiki/Downloads>.
+However, if the operating system is Windows 10 Pro or Windows 10 EDU and Virtualbox is preferred instead of Hyper-V, make sure that Hyper-V has been disabled.
+The previous sections include commands to disable Hyper-V.

 #### Upgrade Windows 10 Home to Windows 10 Pro or EDU